mojzu/container.ts/docs/Modules.md

 import { IProcessOptions, Process } from "container.ts/lib/node-modules";

-// Extend the 'Process' class to override defaults. export class MainProcess extends Process {
+// Extend the 'Process' class to override defaults. export class AppProcess extends Process {

-  public static readonly NAME: string = "Main";
+  public static readonly NAME: string = "Process";

   // Override 'options' getter to set the processes name, version and environment.
   // Name is used to change the Node.js process name.